Phauthentic/authentication/readme.md

 ## Requirements

 Your application **must** use PSR HTTP Message interfaces for your request and response objects.
 The whole library is build to be framework agnostic but uses these interfaces as the common API.
-Every modern framework and application should fulfill this requirement.
+Every modern and well written framework and application should fulfill this requirement.

+ * php >= 7.1
+ * psr/http-message

+Only if you plan to use the PSR-15 middleware:
+ * psr/http-server-handler
+ * psr/http-factory
+ * psr/http-server-middleware

 ## Framework integrations